 Sunnat-ul-Jamaat's Past, Present and Future

-The Past:S unnat-ul-Jamaat beginning, in the mid-70s, a small group of about 20 Trinidadian Muslims, males and females, used to meet at different homes in Brooklyn and Manhattan to conduct religious functions, including Eid celebrations and the Prophet’s birthday.
-In March 1976, they formed a corporation with its address at 1011 Barby Street, Brooklyn, NY 11207.
+The Past:S unnat-ul-Jamaat beginning, in the mid-70s, a small group of about 20 Muslims from the Caribbean (Trinidad), males & females, used to meet at different homes in Brooklyn & Manhattan to conduct religious functions, including Eid celebrations & other religious events.
+In March 1976, they formed a corporation with its address at 1011 Barbey Street, Brooklyn, NY 11207.

 During the 80s, the core group continued to meet mainly in Brooklyn in the basement, at the residence of Brother Shamshudeen Mohammed, the then president.
 Later, the base of operations moved to Queens at the home of Brother Shafeek, the brother of the current vice president Brother Nazir Rahaman, where a new board was formed, serving for about 2 years and conducting various religious activities.
 In June 1998, the corporation filed for legal non-profit with the state under the original name Sunnat-ul-Jamaat of NY Inc. The previous executives were Satar Mohammed – Imam; Hajji Evans-Khan – President; and Esau T. Baksh – Treasurer.

 In this period, a major fundraiser was organized at the former Sophie roti shop to raise funds to purchase a building to house a masjid for the Muslim group.
 Meanwhile, activities of the group continued at the home of Brother Hydar Ali, then Public Relations Officer (PRO), operating there for about 2 years.
 Another 2 years were spent at Brother Shafiat Ali (Carpet Bird) premises.
 In November 1998, the group bought the building at 112-03 101 Avenue, S Richmond Hill, Queens.
 Subsequently, a board decision was made to upgrade and renovate the property.